 RadioGyan: What next?

-- Lots of content is already in the pipeline but needs more research so is taking time.
+- A lot of content is already in the pipeline but needs more research so it is taking the time.

-- Updating spotters with description and more information.
+- Updating spotters with descriptions and more information.

 - More guides for radiology residents.